 Lesschen et al. (2012) used the base data from the LSK survey, but classified them differently into new soil - land use combinations.
 For each of the LSK sample locations the land use at the time of sampling was known.
 The soil types for each of the sample points were reclassified to 11 main soil types (Table 11.1 and Figure 11.1), which represent the main variation in soil carbon stocks within the Netherlands.
 The number of observations for each soil type is still sufficient to calculate representative average soil carbon stocks for the main land uses.
-In Figure 11.2 the calculated average carbon stocks for grassland, cropland and forest are shown.
+In Figure 11.2 the calculated average carbon stocks for Grassland (non-TOF), Cropland and Forest are shown.